 - Lost income because of missed work: Loss of future earnings due to temporary or permanent disability

-- The cost of rental expenses while your truck is being repaired
+- The cost of rental expenses while your car is being repaired

 - The cost of replacement of your total car or truck